publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395x.md

 [Pub.
 L. 97–248, title I, § 106(b)][/us/pl/97/248/s106/b], Sept.
 3, 1982, [96 Stat.
 337][/us/stat/96/337], provided that:

-> “The amendment made by subsection (a) \[amending this section\] shall be effective with respect to any costs incurred under title XVIII of the Social Security Act \[this subchapter\], except that it shall not apply to costs which have been allowed prior to the date of the enactment of this Act \[Sept.
+> “The amendment made by subsection (a) \[amending this section\] shall be effective with respect to any costs incurred under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\], except that it shall not apply to costs which have been allowed prior to the date of the enactment of this Act \[Sept.
 3, 1982\] pursuant to the final court order affirmed by a United States Court of Appeals.”

 [Pub.
 L. 97–248, title I, § 107(b)][/us/pl/97/248/s107/b], Sept.
 3, 1982, [96 Stat.
 337][/us/stat/96/337], provided that: